Lead On 150 | TCU Case Study

 TCU | Lead On 150 - 2022 Online Spot

-We needed to show the diversity and outstanding character that this elite institution stands for, while also keeping in mind the 30-second version of the spot would air on national networks during football season.
+We needed to show the diversity and outstanding character that this elite institution stands for, while also keeping in mind the 30-second version of the spot would be broadcast on national networks during the college football season, including during the 2023 CFP National Championship.
 In short, it had to pack a punch.

 Knowing that I would shepherd this project from rough cuts through color to final delivery, I dusted off my post-supervisor hat and chose to simplify the post-production workflow by editing in DaVinci Resolve, rather than my usual NLE goto, Premiere Pro.
 Resolve’s use of my edit system’s resources churned through the 6K footage like butter.
 That left a lot of latitude to incorporate BorisFX Continuum effects and Mocha Pro stabilization as needed to enhance the edit.

 That said, the real timesaver came throughout the editing process.
 Thanks to DaVinci's robust toolbox, I was able to color grade between multiple rounds of editing and client feedback.
 This ability to easily switch from non-linear editing to cinema-worthy color grading in the same application is always a mind-boggling exercise and only scratches the surface of what makes DaVinci Resolve the post-production swiss army knife that it is.